walkerning/aw_nas/examples/research/surgery/nds/README.md

 To run multiple `eval-arch` processes using multiple different checkpoints in a batched manner (on multiple GPUs), check `examples/research/surgery/run_derive_ckpts.py`.

+### Checkpoints and Evaluation Logs

+We have uploaded the supernet checkpoints and evaluation logs onto [this URL](https://cloud.tsinghua.edu.cn/d/5e9ad61209dc4034b584/).
+For convenience, we also provide an example running shell script "eval_nds_example.sh", running the command in it evaluate architectures using the supernet.

 ### Plotting the results